preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/index.rst

 4. Type a message stating what needs to be done for approval, and click "Save" to send the message.

-The person requesting the site receives the message and can then start a new team site creation with your comments in mind.
+The person requesting the site receives the message and can then start a new Team Site creation with your comments in mind.

 **Note!** Requesting a Team Site must always be done from start each time.
 If rejected, nothing from the request is saved.